CourtHive/tods-competition-factory/documentation/docs/apis/draw-engine-api.md

   playoffMatchUpFormat, // optional - default playoffMatchUpFormat

-  staggeredEntry, // optional - accepts non-base-2 drawSizes and generates feed arms for "extra" drawPositions seedingProfile, // optional - WATERFALL seeding for ROUND_ROBIN structures, CLUSTER or SEPARATE seeding for elimination structures feedPolicy, // optional - provides fine-grain control for FEED_IN_CONSOLATION feed links
+  staggeredEntry, // optional - accepts non-base-2 drawSizes and generates feed arms for "extra" drawPositions seedingProfile, // optional { positioning, groupSeedingThreshold }; WATERFALL seeding for ROUND_ROBIN structures, CLUSTER or SEPARATE seeding for elimination structures feedPolicy, // optional - provides fine-grain control for FEED_IN_CONSOLATION feed links

   qualifyingPositions, // optional - number of drawPositions to be filled by qualifiers